What is hypermetropia?

 - high – over +5 diopters

-Weak degrees of hyperopia at a young age occurs without any symptoms: due to the tension of accommodation, good vision is preserved both near and far.
+Weak degrees of hyperopia at a young age occur without any symptoms: due to the tension of accommodation, good vision is preserved both near and far.
 With moderate farsightedness, distant vision is practically not impaired, however, when working at a close distance, there is rapid eye fatigue, pain in the eyeballs, in the area of the brow, forehead, nose bridge, visual discomfort, a feeling of fuzziness or fusion of lines and letters, the need to distance the considered object from eyes and brighter lighting of the workplace.
-High degrees of farsightedness is accompanied by a pronounced decrease in vision near and far, asthenopic symptoms (a feeling of bloating and “sand” in the eyes, headache, rapid visual fatigue).
+High degrees of farsightedness is accompanied by a pronounced decrease in vision near and far, and asthenopic symptoms (a feeling of bloating and “sand” in the eyes, headache, rapid visual fatigue).
 With the farsightedness of medium and high degrees, changes in the fundus are revealed – hyperemia and indistinct boundaries of the optic disc.

 Children with congenital uncorrected hyperopia over +3 diopters are more likely to develop friendly (convergent) strabismus.
 This is facilitated by the need for constant tension of the oculomotor muscles and bringing the eyes to the nose in order to achieve greater clarity of vision.
 As farsightedness and strabismus progress, amblyopia may develop.

-With farsightedness, recurrent blepharitis, conjunctivitis, barley, chalazion often occur, since patients involuntarily rub their eyes, thereby introducing an infection.
+Farsightedness, recurrent blepharitis, conjunctivitis, barley, and chalazion often occur, since patients involuntarily rub their eyes, thereby introducing an infection.
 In older people, hyperopia is one of the factors contributing to the development of glaucoma.

 Farsightedness is usually diagnosed by an ophthalmologist during a visual acuity test.
-Visometry for hyperopia is performed without correction and using trial plus lenses (refraction test).
+Viscometry for hyperopia is performed without correction and using trial plus lenses (refraction test).

 Diagnosis of hyperopia involves a mandatory study of refraction (skiascopy, computer refractometry).
 To identify latent hyperopia in children and young patients, refractometry is recommended under conditions of induced cycloplegia and mydriasis (after installation of atropine sulfate into the eyes).